Skip to content

 Superman/Batman starts here.
 The most iconic superheroes in the galaxy unite under Jeph Loeb’s supervision for the first part of this series.
 This is also where Kara Zor-El, the most well-known version of Supergirl, is reintroduced to the main universe.

 JLA Classified.
-This anthology series featuring rotating writers and artists told self-contained stories starring the JLA.
+This anthology series, featuring rotating writers and artists, told self-contained stories starring the JLA.
 To be read before Identity Crisis.

-Identity Crisis: After the spouse of a member of the Justice League of America is brutally murdered, the entire superhero community searches for the killer, fearing their loved ones may be the next targets.
+Identity Crisis happens here!
+After the spouse of a member of the Justice League of America is brutally murdered, the entire superhero community searches for the killer, fearing their loved ones may be the next targets.
 But before the mystery is fully solved, long-buried secrets of the heroes rise to the surface, threatening to tear apart and divide the heroes before they can bring the mysterious killer to justice.
 For more information, take a look at the Reading Order.

 Infinite Crisis Logo Reading Order